PARENT RESOURCES

 Alcohol Use

-Some students choose to consume alcohol when they go to the university while others do not.
+Some students may choose to consume alcohol when they go to the university, while others might not.
 Residents at Rockford University are allowed to consume alcohol in their rooms if they are 21 years of age.
 It is important that as a parent you are familiar with the alcohol policy so that you can speak with your student about the University’s expectations as well as your own.
-Rockford University offers alternative on-campus activities almost every weekend for all students that are alcohol-free.
 There are also plenty of students in the residence halls who choose not to consume alcohol.

 Families should also be aware of the difference between high-risk drinking and low-risk drinking.
 Getting to know more about alcohol use and abuse can assist you in shaping your conversations with your student about their alcohol use.
 Here are some tips: